Sol3 Mio to perform in Porirua City

 Sol3 Mio are tenor brothers, Pene and Amitai Pati and their cousin Moses Mackay – a combination of powerful and moving operatic voices with a dash of Samoan humour.

-They’ll be supported by the full Wellington Regional Orchestra and our very own Virtuoso Strings.
+They’ll be supported by the full Orchestra Wellington and our very own Virtuoso Strings.